 21 | The Mengenlehreuhr

 If you’re looking for the weirdest clock in Berlin – this is it.
 At first glance, what may appear to look more like a futuristic traffic light, is actually the first public clock in the world that registers time by means of illuminated, coloured fields.
-Not only does this Mengenlehreuhr feature in the Guiness Book of World Records for this achievement, but also a famous, and so far unsolved, CIA cryptology puzzle.
+Not only does the Mengenlehreuhr feature in the Guiness Book of World Records for this achievement, but also a famous, and so far unsolved, CIA cryptology puzzle.
 Read from top to bottom the rows of lights represent five hours, one hour, five minutes, and one minute.

 Previously located on West Berlin’s celebrated Ku’damm shopping street, the clock was moved to its current location – outside the Europa Center, opposite the Zoo – in 1995.